COVID-19 Guidance & Information

 If you are unable to complete the survey before coming to work, please make arrangements with your supervisor to complete the survey immediately upon your arrival.

 1) Monitor themselves for symptoms of the Coronavirus AND

-2) Receive a clearance certificate from the UCR Symptom Monitoring ("survey") before beginning work each day (in which they are physically in the workplace).
+2) Complete the internal UCR Daily COVID Wellness Check before beginning work each day (in which they are physically in the workplace).
 Employees include all faculty, staff, student interns, and student workers.

 Refer to the COVID-19 Symptom monitoring and reporting procedures for more information.

 What to do if you are Exposed to a Confirmed or Suspected COVID-19 Patient